sveltevietnam/sveltevietnam.dev/docs/DEVELOPMENT.md

 # Development Setup

+> [!NOTE]
+> Last updated on 2024-12-24

 This document discusses necessary steps to get sveltevietnam.dev running on local development environment.
-Read [TECHNICAL REFERENCES](./TECHNICAL_REFERNCES.md) for an overview of the project's technical stack.
+Read [TECHNICAL REFERENCES] for an overview of the project's technical stack.

 ## Getting Help